Fort board OKs policy changes, seeks waivers amid COVID-19 closure

 Meanwhile, during the board’s reorganizational meeting Monday, members:

-* Elected Mark Chaney as district president; Rachel Snethen as district vice president; Adam Paul as district treasurer; Kory Kneckrehm as district clerk and Amy Reynolds as member.
+• Elected Mark Chaney as board president; Rachel Snethen, board vice president; Adam Paul, board treasurer; Kory Kneckrehm, board clerk; and Amy Reynolds as member.

-* Chaney was selected to serve as a representative to the 2020 CESA 2 Convention.
+• Selected Chaney to serve as a representative to the 2020 CESA 2 Convention.

 Jason Demerath, district director of business services, is authorized to transfer funds between the aforementioned depositories, which are authorized to accept in-person, written, telephone and secured electronic requests for transfers of funds.